Mariana-rgb/GuessTheCard/README.md

 ### 📥 How to Run
 1. Download the repository.
+2. Open **Visual Studio**.
-2. Open the console.
+3. Open the console.
-3. Execute the C# code to start the game.
+4. Execute the C# code to start the game.

 ### 🎉 Try It Now!
 Challenge yourself and see how many cards you can guess correctly!